an288705/cat-video-web-app/README.md

 * You have installed Node.js and can access its modules
 * You have reviewed the React documentation for running this app on your computer.
 The documentation is here: https://reactjs.org/docs/getting-started.html
 * General experience using React
 * You have reviewed the documentation for the cat-video-api.
 The documentation is here: https://github.com/an288705/cat-video-api
+* You have reviewed the json-server documentation for server information.
+The documentation can be found here: https://github.com/typicode/json-server#getting-started

 ## Installing and using the cat app